MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Shannon.md

 ## Introduction

-Claude Shannon (1916 - 2001) was an American mathematician, electrical engineer, and considered the father of Information theory.
+Claude Shannon (1916 - 2001) was an American mathematician, electrical engineer, and considered the father of Information Theory.

 As part of his master's thesis in 1937, Shannon defined a new branch of mathematics, *Boolean Algebra*.
-In his work, he layed out the basis od digital circuit design and the use of binary numbers as the basis of digital hardware.
+In his work, he layed out the basis of digital circuit design and the use of binary underlying *language* of digital hardware.

 ::: readmore Life of Claude Shannon
 [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) - April 30, 1916 to February 24, 2001